 You turn to holistic medicine and naturopathy.

-My naturopath ordered several tests and her suspicions were correct,
+So my Naturopathic Doctor ordered several tests and her suspicions were correct,

 I finally had an answer.